ZenHarbinger/grails-jasypt/README.md

 ### Release Notes
+* 4.0.4 - Move to maven central, new group ID, can compile against Grails > 4.0.5
 * 4.0.3 - initial support for Grails 4
 * 2.0.1 - initial support for Grails 3
 * 1.3.1 - initial support for Hibernate 4